KonstanAftop/Terravue/docs/prd.md

 ## Epic 1: Foundation & Authentication

-**Epic Goal:** Establish the core TerraVue platform infrastructure with user authentication, basic navigation, and a functional dashboard that displays carbon market data and user summaries, creating a deployable foundation that delivers immediate value to users.
+**Epic Goal:** Establish the core Terravue platform infrastructure with user authentication, basic navigation, and a functional dashboard that displays carbon market data and user summaries, creating a deployable foundation that delivers immediate value to users.

 ### Story 1.1: Project Setup and Infrastructure

 As a developer,
-I want to establish the core project structure and deployment pipeline, so that the team can develop and deploy TerraVue efficiently.
+I want to establish the core project structure and deployment pipeline, so that the team can develop and deploy Terravue efficiently.

 #### Acceptance Criteria
 1. Monorepo structure created with frontend (React/TypeScript) and backend (Node.js/Express) folders